-The Company is a party to an agency agreement, so that in the event that the operations on one of the countries that we operate are sold in the future, the third-party agent is entitled to a payment of €3.0 million (\$3.3 million as of December 31, 2023).
+The Company is a party to an agency agreement, so that in the event that the operations on a specific country on which we operate are sold in the future, the third-party agent is entitled to a payment of ε 3.0 million (\$3.1 million as of December 31, 2024).

-In 2022 the Company has signed an employment agreement with a CEO of a subsidiary on which starting in 2023 the CEO is entitled to 10% EBIDA (excluding the applicable taxes) of that subsidiary.
+In 2022 the Company has signed an employment agreement with a CEO of a subsidiary such that starting in 2023, the CEO is entitled to 10% EBIDA (excluding the applicable taxes) of that subsidiary.
+The employment agreement was terminated as of March 31, 2025.